ItzaMeLuigi/map-xmls/README.md

 # map-xmls
-Here I store the XML-files that I made.
+Here I store the XML-files that I made/contributed to.